singh1114/best/_posts/2016-11-12-depthz-buffer-method-for-visible.md

 date: '2016-11-12T12:49:00.000-08:00'
 author: Fierce Warrior
 tags:
   - Visible surface detection
   - Computer science and engineering.
   - Depth buffer method for visible surface detection
   - Computer graphics
 modified_time: '2016-11-12T12:49:27.284-08:00'
+published: true
 ---
 In this post we are going to discuss one of the important technique to for visible surface detection.
 This technique is used after the back-facing technique is used to further reduce the computation time.
 The picture shows the working of